Disjointness with all minimal systems under group actions: Introduction

 \begin{thma} Let $G$ be a countable discrete group and $(X,G)$ be a transitive $G$-system.
 Then $(X,G)$ is disjoint with all minimal $G$-systems if and only if $(X, G)$ is $\infty$-transitive and there is a countable dense subset $D\subset X$ consisting of minimal points such that for every minimal $G$-system $(Y,G)$, any $y\in Y$ and any open neighborhood $V$ of $y$, and any nonempty open set $U\subset X$ , there is some $x\in D\cap U$ such that $N_{G}((x,y), U\times V)=\{g\in G: gx\in U, gy\in V\}$ is right syndetic.

 Particularly, if a transitive $G$-system is disjoint with all minimal $G$-systems, then it is $\infty$-transitive with dense minimal points. \end{thma}

 The proof of Theorem \ref{thmA} heavily relies on the ideas in \cite{HY, HSY}.
-In particular, the notion of $m$-set introduced in \cite{HY} by which there is a characterization of disjointness with the recurrence time.
+In particular, the authors in \cite{HY} introduced the notion of $m$-set to characterize of disjointness via the recurrence time.
 In \cite{GTWZ}, the authors introduce the notion of dense orbit set which also characterizes the disjointness and a question is left there that how to characterize the structure of the dense orbit sets in a countable group.
 This was answered in \cite{KRS} saying that the family of dense orbit sets is the dual to the collection of symmetrically syndetic sets.
 In Section \ref{char of dis}, we will give some equivalent characterizations of disjointness and study the relations among $m$-sets, dense orbit sets, symmetrically syndetic sets and the minimal points in the Bernoulli shift.
 We remark that in this paper we only focus on transitive systems disjoint from all minimal systems, see \cite{HY, HSY} for discussions when $(X,G)$ is not transitive for $G=\Z$.

 Although, the main idea to prove Theorem \ref{thmA} follows from \cite{HY, HSY}, there are lots of essential difficulties needed to overcome for general group actions, and we will show more so that it is more adaptable for applications (see Theorem \ref{stronger than thmA}).
 The most difficult part is to generalize \cite[Theorem 2.4]{HY} that is to show the existence of $m$-sets in a thickly syndetic set for a countable group.
 Fortunately, this can be done by strengthening the powerful tools created by Gao-Jackson-Seward in \cite[Chapter 5]{GJS}, which provides some kind of tilings for any countable groups to some extent.
 This helps us establish the following result that may have its own interest. \begin{thma} Let $G$ be a countable group and $T$ be a right thickly syndetic subset of $G$.
-Then there is a subset $S\subset T$ such that the characteristic function ${\bf 1}_{S}$ of $S$ is a minimal point in the Bernoulli shift $2^{G}$. \end{thma}
+Then there is a nonempty subset $S\subset T$ such that the characteristic function ${\bf 1}_{S}$ of $S$ is a minimal point in the Bernoulli shift $2^{G}$. \end{thma}

 In addition, we also have the following sufficient conditions for a transitive system to be disjoint with all minimal systems, which are all known for $\mathbb{Z}$-actions. \begin{thma} Let $G$ be a countable discrete group and $(X,G)$ be a transitive $G$-system.
 Then $(X,G)$ is disjoint with all minimal $G$-systems if it satisfies one of the following conditions: \begin{itemize} \item[(1)] $(X,G)$ is totally transitive and has dense small periodic sets; \item[(2)] $(X,G)$ is totally transitive and has dense regular minimal points; \item[(3)] $(X,G)$ is $\infty$-transitive and has dense distal points. \end{itemize} \end{thma}